 This program assists SMC nursing students regarding academic planning and other nursing-specific educational and counseling issues.

 The Outreach Program serves as a bridge between SMC and local high schools, middle schools, and community agencies to ensure a smooth transition process from high school to college.
 Outreach provides services to over 60 local high schools in LA County, including college and career fairs, recruitment, financial aid presentations, and application workshops.
 An additional part of Outreach is Out-of-State recruitment through which the college assists prospective out-of-state students interested in attending SMC.
-Please refer to the Welcome Center for additional information.

 The Pico Partnership On the Move Program is a joint effort between Santa Monica College, Virginia Avenue Park and the City of Santa Monica, and is designed to provide educational counseling and financial assistance to underserved, under-represented at-risk youth living near the College.